getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/touchevents.md

 The max number/depth of components to display when logging a touch's component tree.
 The default is 20.

-### `ignoredDisplayNames`
+### `ignoreNames`
-`string[]`
+`Array<string | RegExp>`

-Component `displayName`(s) to ignore when logging the touch event.
+{% version_added 1.7.0 %} Component names to ignore when logging the touch event.
 This prevents unhelpful logs such as "Touch event within element: View" where you still can't tell which `View` it occurred in.
-By default, only `View` and `Text` are ignored.
-If you use this option, don't forget to include them.
+Accepts strings and regular expressions.